A-R-M-028/Book-My-Show_React/README.md

 <!--
 axios
-Package for api flexibility -> axios Globally fetch the data 1 time not every time-->
+Package for api flexibility -> axios Globally fetch the data 1 time not every time -->

- -->